lakatostomi/reference-project/README.md

 - H2 DB in dev environment has removed, instead of I use TestContainer, and I tested the docker compose support as well, so I created a compose.yaml which is recognised by the app after startup.
-- Flyway migration removed I rely on Hibernate to create schema.
+- Flyway migration removed I rely on Docker and Hibernate to create schema.
 - I use problem+json format to handle errors therefore RestExceptionController class was recoded.

 CI/CD